-Chiropractic care in Cary often includes the treatment of sciatica.
+Chiropractic care in Apex often includes the treatment of sciatica.
 This condition results from lower back pain or pain in the buttock which moves to the legs (one or both).
 The pain comes from your nerves and this pain varies in frequency and intensity.
 It may be severe or manageable, continuous or momentary.
 The pain is similar to that of a toothache and presents itself as mild but with and twitchy with significant aches.
 You may also experience numbness, tingling and burning sensations.

 Nerve Compression is the Root Cause of Sciatica